gdbooks/LegacyOpenGL/Chapter4/View.md

 ![LOOKIE](lookAt.png)

 Cool, we can now see the grid with some perspective!
 Why are we so close?
 Well, we didn't set a projection matrix yet (we don't really know how to), so anything further than 1 will simply not render as our world projection is still in NDC.
-But hey, at least we got something!
+But hey, at least we can look at things with angles now!